okihnjo/mobile_application_dev/README.md

 ### Firebase

 This repo is using Firebase.
-We use Cloud Firestore and Cloud Storage to handle CRUD operations over the heroes and to store their images.
+We use Cloud Firestore, Cloud Storage and Authentication.

 ## How to Use